MehrdadSamadishadlou/Python_for_Beginners/materials.md

 ## Session Codes

-You can downlade the code I have written during this session as a pdf file from the following link.
+You can download the code I have written during this session as a pdf file from the following link.
+Also, Mr. Ahmadian wrote an incredibly informative note during the class and graciously granted me permission to share his valuable notes with you in this context.

-<a href="https://drive.google.com/file/d/1qKnRFhXfczWBRTH1ikJcpXQz1BQNdmYR/view?usp=sharing" target="_blank"><button>First Session Codes</button></a>
+<a href="https://drive.google.com/file/d/1qKnRFhXfczWBRTH1ikJcpXQz1BQNdmYR/view?usp=sharing" target="_blank"><button>First Session Codes</button></a>   <a href="https://drive.google.com/file/d/1Dc44QV9QSC7XrqOawGmSRsVa0oTXQaDo/view?usp=sharing
+" target="_blank"><button>Mr. Ahmadian's notes</button></a>